-These grant programs provide the entire salary and benefits for our two full-time Probation/Diversion Officers and the wages and benefits of the Probation Department Secretary.
-The maintenance portion of the program provides the Probation/Diversion Officers with cellular phones in order to remain in contact with the Court, Probation office, and the juveniles, funding for the purchase of drug test kits and other fiscal needs for the programs.
+- A portion of wages and benefits for two Probation Officers and the entire wages and benefits for the Probation Department Secretary. - Cellular phones and service for our two full-time Probation Officers in order to remain in contact with the Court, Probation office and the juveniles.